ignite7/portfolio/README.md

 ## Next.js Features

-- I used SSR (Server Side Rendering) to improve the performance of the website
+- I used SSR (Server Side Rendering) to improve the performance of the website.
+This allows me to pre-render the pages on the server and send the HTML to the client and improve the SEO
-- I used SSG (Static Site Generation) to generate static pages for the website
+- I used SSG (Static Site Generation) to generate static pages for the website.
+This allows me to generate the pages at build time and serve them as static files.
+This improves the performance of the website and reduces the load on the server
-- I opt to use a hybrid approach where I can use both SSR and SSG.
-It allows me to deliver the not interactable parts of the page as static.
 - I used dynamic routing to create dynamic pages for the projects
 - I used build-in CSS modules support, this allows me to write modular and scalable CSS code
 - I used middleware to protect the admin routes